ottotsuma/Melvor-Classes-Species/README.md

 ### 1.11.0
 * significantly reduced hiring cost of shouts from 10k, 100k, 20m, 200m to 10k, 100k, 1m, 10m
-* unlocking modifiers now also cost gp in addition to essence of thuum, costs are 100k for level 40 modifier, 1m for level 75 modifier and 10m for level 99 modifier
+* unlocking modifiers now also cost gp in addition to essence of classes, costs are 100k for level 40 modifier, 1m for level 75 modifier and 10m for level 99 modifier
 * shout Master cost for 95% mastery checkpoint has been reduced from -10% to -5%
 * shout Master cost for mastery level 90 has been reduced from -10% to -5%
 * switched and reduced the power of some teacher modifiers: